shijingl/NBA-Players-Online/README.md

 ## NBA-Players-Online
 **Project Description**

 This project is the Linux Server Configuration Project.
 In this project, I have deployed my [NBA Players Web Application](https://github.com/shijingl/NBA-Players) through AWS Lightsail.
+The aws lightsai instance http://35.153.171.25 is already terminated on 01/03/2021 for saving cost.

 ### **Basic Information**